 Less than an hour away by ferry, Bintan is the quick weekend getaway we always have on rotation.
 The island’s luxe factor has increased tenfold, thanks to the opening of resorts like The Residence Bintan and The Sanchaya.
 And we’ll always love Banyan Tree.
 Despite its popularity with the Singapore crowd for its buzzy beach life, the island also holds many treasures.
 This includes a mountain, hidden waterfalls and sea gypsy villages.

 Travel time: 45 minutes by ferry from Singapore to Bintan

 6. Gili, Indonesia

 Made up of three tiny islands (Trawangan, Meno and Air) the Gili Islands beckon you to unleash your inner hippie.
 Leave your fancy beachside frocks at home and put on a sarong for your trip.
-Stay in a traditional Indonesian beach hut and prepare to spend your days hitting the quiet sandy shores in Meno, exploring the coral reefs at Gili Air with affordable dive packages, partying in Trawangan, and stuffing your face with BBQ seafood.
+Stay in a traditional Indonesian beach hut and prepare to spend your days hitting the quiet sandy shores in Meno.
+Or explore the coral reefs at Gili Air with affordable dive packages.
+Party it up in Trawangan before stuffing your face with BBQ seafood.
 One word for your time in Gili?
 Chill.

 Travel time: Fly for two hours and 45 minutes from Singapore to Bali; next, take a two-hour fast boat ride from Benoa Harbour to the Gilis